nylnook/nylnook-website/src/documents/en/comics/climate-frogs.html.md

 **Everyone talks about it, but you don't really get the problem exactly, what is this famous climate change?**

-**Or, on the contrary, you understood everything, but you despair to make it clear to your friends, because they don't give a damn ?**
+**Or, on the contrary, you understood everything, but you despair to make it clear to your friends, because they don't give a damn?**

 Put yourself in the skin of a frog, dive into the pot, everything will become clearer ... and hotter!